-- Make the questioning of witnesses and the presentation of evidence fair and effective for the determination of the truth; - (b) Avoid delays and ensure the effective use of time.
+- (a) Make the questioning of witnesses and the presentation of evidence fair and effective for the determination of the truth; - (b) Avoid delays and ensure the effective use of time.

-Regulation 448 Experts
+Regulation 4413 Experts

-- The Registrar shall create and maintain a list of experts accessible at all times to all organs of the Court and to all participants.
+- 1. The Registrar shall create and maintain a list of experts accessible at all times to all organs of the Court and to all participants.
 Experts shall be included on such a list following an appropriate indication of expertise in the relevant field.
-A person may seek review by the Presidency of a negative decision of the Registrar. - 2.
-The Chamber may direct the joint instruction of an expert by the participants. - On receipt of the report prepared by an expert jointly instructed, a participant may apply to the Chamber for leave to instruct a further expert. - 4.
+A person may seek review by the Presidency of a negative decision of the Registrar.
+The Chamber has discretion to allow the introduction of expert evidence from persons who are not on the list of experts. - 2.
+The Chamber may direct the joint instruction of an expert by the participants. - 3.
+On receipt of the report prepared by an expert jointly instructed, a participant may apply to the Chamber for leave to instruct a further expert. - 4.
 The Chamber may proprio motu instruct an expert. - 5.
 The Chamber may issue any order as to the subject of an expert report, the number of experts to be instructed, the mode of their instruction, the manner in which their evidence is to be presented and the time limits for the preparation and notification of their report.